Pension Benefit Guaranty Corporation.

 (h) Demonstrated compliance.
-PBGC will waive 80 percent of the premium payment penalty assessed under paragraph (a)(2) of this section if the criteria in paragraphs (h)(1) and (2) of this section are met.
+If paragraph (a)(1) of this section does not apply, PBGC will waive 80 percent of the otherwise applicable premium payment penalty under paragraph (a)(2) of this section if the criteria in both Start Printed Page 25366paragraphs (h)(1) and (2) of this section are met.

 (1) For each plan year within the last five plan years of coverage preceding the plan year for which the penalty rate is being determined,—

 (i) Any required premium filing for the plan has been made; and